els212/W11-PC-Setup/README.md

 oobe\bypassnro
 ```
 Proceed to normal setup without a microsoft account.
 Once on the desktop, run the `.reg` that you created.
 Restart your PC and plug your network cable back in.

+<h1 id="peripherals-setup">4.
+Peripherals Setup<a href="#peripherals-setup"></a></h1>
+I highly recommend setting up your peripherals first because we will then disable HID devices, and you will no longer be able to edit them unless you re-enable these devices.